 Recipients will be selected by the Oracle US Tennis Awards Advisory Council, a six-member body that includes individuals committed to the growth and improvement of American tennis.

 Jamie Loeb is an American tennis player from Ossining, New York.
-She began hitting tennis balls at age five with her mother, Susan.
-Loeb, now 24, turned professional in 2015 after playing two years at the University of North Carolina, where she won the 2015 NCAA Division I Tennis Championships.
+She began hitting tennis balls at age three with her older brothers and sister.
+Loeb turned professional in 2015 after playing two years at the University of North Carolina, where she won the 2015 NCAA Division I Tennis Championships.
 While at UNC, she amassed an 84–9 singles record.
 Loeb has won seven ITF (International Tennis Federation) singles events and six doubles events since 2012.
 As a junior player, she won the singles and doubles 18s championships at the 2012 USTA National Winter Championship.

 JC Aragone is an American tennis player from Yorba Linda, California.
 Aragone, now 23, turned pro in 2017 after playing tennis at the University of Virginia.
 He was a member of three UVA teams that won the NCAA Men's Tennis Championships.
 His collegiate record was 109–22, and he was named to the NCAA All-Tournament team twice in singles and doubles.
 Aragone has won two ITF (International Tennis Federation) singles titles and one doubles title.

 Francesca Di Lorenzo is an American tennis player raised in Columbus, Ohio.
 She started playing tennis at age seven and was the nation's top tennis recruit in high school.
 Francesca played collegiate tennis for two years at Ohio State University.
 In 2017, she won the NCAA Women's Doubles title and was named Ohio State Female Athlete of the Year.
 She finished the 2017 collegiate season as the No. 1 singles and No. 3 doubles player in the Intercollegiate Tennis Association National Rankings.